AndyRama/rails-mister-cocktail/README.md

 git push origin master
 ```

-Let's import the teacher's spec to be able to `rake` our progress.
+Import the Wagon's spec to be able to `rake` our progress.

 ```bash
 echo "gem 'rspec-rails', '4.0.0.beta3', group: [ :test ]" >> Gemfile